Zenith is in a unique position to provide mental health services.

 “Would my conditions be disclosed to the government, my employer, insurance company or any other organisations?”

 Your confidentiality is assured.
-We are a 100% privately-owned organisation and we would like to remain so.
+We are a 100% privately-owned organisation.
 Your medical records and notes are solely for the purpose of treating your condition.
 The only people who have access are the treating psychologist and the treating doctor (if one has been assigned to your case).

-With adult clients, confidentiality is maintained strictly between the therapist and the client, except when the client wants to harm himself/herself or others (see our article here).
+With adult clients, confidentiality is strictly maintained between the therapist and the client, except when the client wants to harm themselves or others (see our article here).
 In both scenarios, physical safety of the persons involved is crucial and relevant people who can intervene will be informed.

 “How are children different?”

 With child clients, a comprehensive assessment and intervention are essential for treatment success.
 During the assessment phase, the people involved in caring for the child are encouraged to come along and necessary information is gathered from them.
 This process is very tedious and can often take multiple sessions or many hours.